ryan-sandy/bugzilla-markdownjs/README.md

 Bugzilla Markdownjs
 ===================

 This is a markdown extension for bugzilla.
 All rendering is done client side through javascript.
-It renders the comments in markdown, and has a live preview in the new bug and edit bug areas.

-##Installation
+It dynamically adds markdown elements to comments and allows you to switch between the raw view and markdown.
+It has a live preview when submitting or commenting a bug.

+#Features

+* Markdown parsing of all comments
+* Ability to view raw comment text
+* Live markdown preview when creating or commenting
+* Unobtrusive & customizable styling
+* Formatting help information

+#Installation

 Copy the `Markdownjs` directory into `<bugzilla-root>/extensions` directory and run `checksetup.pl`.